habitat-sh/core-plans/artifactory-pro/README.md

 ### Standalone
-Unless you have a license for Artifactory Pro HA (Enterprise License(https://jfrog.com/pricing)), it is highly recommended you run this in standalone
+Unless you have a license for Artifactory Pro HA (Enterprise License(https://jfrog.com/pricing)), it is highly recommended you run this using the standalone topology.
 ```text
 hab start core/artifactory-pro
 ```